 During WWII, the castle was a haven for Estonian and Danish refugees.

-These days, the castle and surrounding buildings operate as a hotel and conference centre with a restaurant.
+Currently, the castle and surrounding buildings operate as a hotel and conference centre with a restaurant.

 Örenäs Castle is at Ålabodsvägen 193, 261 63 Glumslöv, Sweden.